-There are five Type A utilities in the scope of this project.
+There are four Type A utilities in the scope of this project.
 In the Anchorage Channel there is a New York Telephone Cable deeper than the scope of the project.
-In the Kill Van Kull Channel there are two steel pipelines owned by Spectra Energy holding active cables and a steel oil pipeline owned by IMTT.
-The three pipelines are about 6600, 7900, and 1700 feet in length respectively, and are at a deeper elevation than the project scope.
-In the Newark Bay Channel, there is a 16-inch Utility 1 gas main that runs deeper than the scope of the project.
+In the Kill Van Kull Channel there are two steel pipelines owned by Spectra Energy holding active cables.
+The two pipelines are about 6600 and 7900 feet in length and are at a deeper elevation than the project scope.
+In the Newark Bay Channel, there is a 16-inch PSE&G gas main that runs deeper than the scope of the project.